mmerrell/support-tracker/README.md

 - ✅ Group workers by where they exist in the org (support, internal, eng), not the nature of the worklows
 - ✅ Need to refactor activity calls to encapsulate the repetitive utilities (activities, logging, queues)
 - ✅ Logging improvements -- precision, level, terseness
+- ✅ 2 compensation steps - one for releasing an agent after they fail to investigate, and one to notify the customer that they need to escalate
+- ✅ Status now belongs to workflow, not Ticket.
+I can't believe I didn't see that before.
+Real-time queries available now

 ## Improvements I'd like to make
 - Heartbeats from long-running tasks
-- Compensation activities for failed steps (if an agent takes too long to respond and we need to reassign, etc)
 - Demonstration of race condition handling during API/db calls
 - Pause/resume workflow - splitting parent/child workflows broke this--need to bring it back
-- Real-time status queries
 - Can I suppress stacktraces from logs?